 Not being able to renew a work permit, she is forced to return to Greece.
 She auditions for Aliki Vougiouklaki's production of My Fair Lady and she lands a small part.
 From then on her career grows exponentially with roles in both theater and television productions until she is catapulted into fame when offered the lead role in the television series Two Strangers, a romantic comedy which was to become one of the most successful tv productions ever with back to back reruns ever since the show's completion.
 Marina Kountouratou, the character she portrays in the series, offers her the opportunity to showcase her triple threat talents and naturally, from then on, becomes a favorite choice to star in musical productions.

 Not wanting to be typecast, Evelina steers clear of roles similar to the one that made her famous and continues her career starring in dramas both in theater and television.
 She also stars in her first movie playing the seductive Catherine and she is awarded with a Shooting Star at the Berlin International Film Festival.
 Of course, musicals are always part of her repertory with Sally Bowles in Cabaret being one of her favorite portrayals.
-And in 2005 she raises the bar when she takes up the challenge of directing Hedwig and The Angry Inch and starring as the title role, making her only the third actress in the world at the time to have played this amazing character.
+And in 2005 she raises the bar when she takes up the challenge of directing the rock musical Hedwig and The Angry Inch and starring as the title role, making her only the third actress in the world at the time to have played this amazing character.

 Parallel to her acting career, she launches the rock group Zand The Band and as their lead singer, they perform around the country as well as collaborating with BLE, a popular band in Greece.
 Their first work though is a musical, aptly named, MuzicAll which Evelina writes, directs and choreographs.
 The show is met with great enthusiasm by audiences which prompts repeat performances the following season in a bigger venue.
 The group also composed all the original music for her next directorial effort, a play co-written by Mary Kaldara and herself.
 The Thirst largely deals with the pitfalls of fame and how it can entrap people in an astoundingly visual production choreographed by Evelina.